Disclaimer: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 This fall apple bourbon cocktail is easy to make and is packed with fall flavors.
 Made with a homemade apple spice and brown sugar infused simple syrup.

-For other bourbon cocktails that are perfect for fall, try this bourbon cherry cocktail, this brown sugar old fashioned, this bourbon margarita, this bourbon rosemary cocktail or this bourbon raspberry cocktail.
+For other bourbon cocktails that are perfect for fall, try this bourbon cherry cocktail, this brown sugar old fashioned, this bourbon margarita, this bourbon rosemary cocktail, this ginger pear bourbon cocktail or this bourbon raspberry cocktail.

 - The bourbon & fall flavors pair perfectly in this drink for the best holiday apple cocktail.